 Healthy Family Traditions to Start this Fall

-With Labor Day weekend over and the first day of fall less than two weeks away, it’s time to get ready for falling leaves and pumpkins galore!
+Fall is here, which means it’s time to get ready for falling leaves and pumpkins galore!
 Take advantage of autumn’s crisp temperatures and bright blue skies by participating in healthy activities with your family and friends.
 Think outside your normal routine to create meaningful traditions, reduce stress and get a fresh perspective on life this season.

 • Sign up for a family 5K, like the Gourdy’s Pumpkin Run virtual event.
 Family-friendly races are especially popular around Thanksgiving, so look for an event in your area.
 Many welcome strollers, walkers and joggers alike, so feel free to go at your own pace.
 Family, friends and community members are also welcome at Girls on the Run end-of-season 5K!
 Find your local GOTR 5K event here.

 • Get your heart pumping with a hike or nature walk at a nearby park or trail.
 Whether you take a mini road trip or stick close to home, fresh air and outdoor exercise have both physical and mental benefits.

 • Switch up your evening routine.
 Instead of flipping on the television, go for a family walk around your neighborhood or a nearby park.
 You’ll incorporate more steps into your day and have a chance to catch up.

 • Volunteer together or host a neighborhood canned food drive.
 This will teach your children the importance of giving back to those who are less fortunate and allows your family to get to know your neighbors better (from a safe distance at least!).

 • Decorate your home for the season.
 Check out Pinterest for fun, family-friendly crafts you and your kids can create together.
 You don’t have to make something elaborate — just enjoy sprucing up your home for the season!